-Who Was Tara Roe Smith?
-The Las Vegas Shooting Victim Is Remembered As A "Beautiful Soul"
+Tara Roe Smith, One Of The Vegas Victims, Is Remembered As A "Beautiful Soul"

 Tara Roe Smith had traveled all the way to Las Vegas from Okotoks, Alberta in Western Canada with her husband, Zach, leaving their two kids in the care of her parents for a weekend getaway.
 The couple attended the Route 91 Harvest Festival, and were together when a gunman started firing from the 32nd floor of the Mandalay Bay hotel and casino Sunday night.
 The two separated during the shooting, and she was hit by a bullet.
 Tara Roe Smith was among the 58 Las Vegas shooting victims.

 "She was a wonderful mother and our family is going to miss her dearly," Val Rodgers, Roe Smith's aunt, told the CBC.
 Rodgers referred to Roe as a "beautiful soul."

 "We remember her as an active, young girl who enjoyed dancing, swimming, and especially being at Clear Lake—her favourite summer spot," wrote Roe Smith's parents and sister in a statement.
 "As a young woman, she was kind and caring, always looking for ways to help family and friends and others in our community."

 Roe Smith worked as a model for the Sophia Models International agency in Calgary, Alberta for 10 years.
 According to her former boss, Bill Giofu, "she was always a friendly face when she came in to see us at the agency, a very caring spirit."

 Sophia Models International posted a statement of condolences on Facebook, writing that Roe Smith "was always a friendly face and had a very caring spirit."